ki-editor/merc/homepage/src/pitch2.md

 ## Whitespace Insensitivity

-Whitespace is not sensitive in MARC; entries can be separated by any amount of whitespace.
+Whitespace is not sensitive in MERC; entries can be separated by any amount of whitespace.
 For example:

 ```bash
 .x . y {   z } =    123